Stowmarket River Walk

 The Gipping path continues to Great Blakenham, passing a series of ponds and a Rare Breeds Farm on the way.
 If you have the time it's worth extending the walk to visit the village.
 The path eventually leads all the way into Ipswich.

 The town is also the start point for the Mid Suffolk Footpath.
-This long distance trail runs through the countryside to Hoxne, visiting the River Dove and Eye Castle on the way.
+This long distance trail runs through the countryside to Hoxne, visiting the River Dove and the 11th century Eye Castle on the way.

 Just a few miles west of the town there's the Bradfield Woods National Nature Reserve to explore.
 It's a lovely place for a peaceful stroll with an abundance of flora and fauna to see.
 The woods are also an ideal place for dog walking with miles of woodland trails to try.